pleachcx/encore_gatsby/content/pages/home.md

 # Who needs staging?

 Anyone that wants a great sales results.
-The majority of real estate agents agree that staged properties entice more offers and sell at higher prices.
+Open Agents Katy Holliday, suggest says should expect 7.5% to 12.5% increased sales price if your home is professionally staged.
+Our own results equated to $100,000 to $300,000 increase in the Melbourne market.

 Creative layouts add dimension to spaces and draws the eye to your home's favourable attributes.
-Styled homes feel bigger inside and help buyers imagine how to use each space.

 Photographers love professionally styled homes because they produce better photos, which helps boost buyer interest.

 ![](https://ucarecdn.com/530e4c02-4e85-43de-9fcc-9062b9ec8b69/-/crop/1633x2322/0,45/-/preview/)